-Historians argue that the helmet was found in the temple for one of two reasons: The great warrior wanted the support of Zeus for an upcoming battle, or the offering was to thank the god for a battle won.
+Historians argue that the helmet was found in the temple for one of two reasons.
+Either the great warrior wanted the support of Zeus for an upcoming battle, or the offering was to thank the god for a battle won.

-If the latter is true and Miltiades wanted to express his gratitude to Zeus for defeating the Persians in the Battle of Marathon, then the discovery of his helmet is of even more importance.
-And the priceless artifact itself becomes even more awe-inspiring.
+If the latter is true and Miltiades wanted to express his gratitude to Zeus for defeating the Persians in the Battle of Marathon, then the discovery of his helmet is of even greater significance and the priceless artifact itself even more awe-inspiring.

-Based on the writings of Plutarch and Herodotus, there are historians and archaeologists who indeed believe that Miltiades offered the helmet to Zeus after he returned victorious from Marathon, thus saving the great city-state of Athens from the hands of the Persians.
+Based on the writings of Plutarch and Herodotus, some historians and archaeologists do indeed believe that Miltiades offered the helmet to Zeus after he returned victorious from Marathon, thus saving the great city-state of Athens from the hands of the Persians.

-And, of course, preserving the course of history and Western Civilization as it is today.
+Of course, this, in turn, preserved the course of history and Western Civilization as we know of it today.

 The Battle of Marathon

-Miltiades (550-489 BC) was born an aristocrat, the son of Cimon Colelamos, a famous Olympic chariot racer who won in three Olympic Games.
+Miltiades (550 to 489 BC) was born an aristocrat, the son of Cimon Colelamos, a famous Olympic chariot racer who was a champion in three Olympic Games.

-When he became the ruler of Athens, he defended the city’s freedoms against Persian despotism, showing his resolve and determination when he put to death the Persian heralds who came to demand the surrender of the city.
+When he became the ruler of Athens, he defended the city against Persian despotism, and showed his resolve and determination when he put the Persian heralds who came to demand the surrender of the city to death.

-The Battle of Marathon is one of the most famous ancient battles in the entire world, generating numerous legends and stories over the millennia based on the writings of ancient historians such as Plutarch and Herodotus.
+The Battle of Marathon is one of the most famous ancient battles in the entire world, generating numerous legends and stories over the millennia based on writings of ancient historians, such as Plutarch and Herodotus.